Marzanna Farnicka Understanding aggression: the CICA group's multidimensional approach to aggression research

 CICA’s Research Goals

 Understanding and mitigating aggression and violence requires a comprehensive, interdisciplinary approach.
-CICA researchers focus on identifying the complex factors contributing to violent behaviors while promoting peaceful alternatives.
+CICA researchers (and others) focus on identifying the complex factors contributing to violent behaviors while promoting peaceful alternatives.
 This involves recognizing that aggression is not only a biological or psychological phenomenon but also an intensely personal experience that affects individuals, victims, and society.

 Since the late 20th century, CICA has brought together scholars from various disciplines to focus on these issues.
 A primary goal has been to bridge the gap between biological and social science approaches to aggression, recognizing that integrating insights from multiple fields is essential for meaningful solutions.
 This interdisciplinary approach allows for more effective studies of aggression and human consciousness, with the ultimate goal of fostering a deeper understanding of aggression as a fundamental human behavior.